Last Updated August 19th, 2023 at 09:37 am by Lisa

 - 2 cups fresh spinach

-Make Flavored Rice
+Step 1: Make Flavored Rice

 Bring the stock/water to a boil, add rice and salt (skip salt if using bullion).
 And if you want to add a pat of butter, it makes rice taste even better.
 Cover the pot and simmer for 18 minutes on low and don't remove the lid.
 Brown rice takes 30 minutes.
 Check the rice, and if done turn off the heat, replace the lid, and let it rest for several minutes in the steamy pan.
 Use a fork to fluff it up!

-In a large pot (cast-iron pan or skillet), briefly saute carrots, broccoli, and sweet potato until just soft for a few minutes on medium.
-Place into the large bowl.
-In a large bowl, add the cooked ground beef, warm rice, warm sauteed veggies, and fresh spinach.
-Mix well with a large spatula.
+In a large pot (cast-iron pan or skillet), briefly saute carrots, broccoli, and sweet potato until just soft for a few minutes on medium heat.

-Mix and Portion Homemade Food For Dogs
+Step 3: Mix and Portion Homemade Cooked Dog Food

-The best way to store fresh food for your doggie is to use freezer bags.
 I have a small dog, so using this recipe I calculated the calories she needs per day.
-Measure a few day supply based on your dogs caloric needs.
-And portion it into a 5 day supply, so it is food safe after it defrosts.
+You will need to research this number.
+Measure a few days supply based on your dog's caloric needs.
+Then, portion it into a 5-day supply for your dog so it is food-safe after it defrosts in the fridge.

-Simply pull out a frozen bag of new food and let it defrost in the fridge every 5 days.
-I give her ⅕ of the baggie daily.
 The bags compress flat in the freezer or you can place them in an airtight container.
 Store in an airtight container or larger zip-top bag in the freezer.

 This serving size is for my 11-pound dog, she is small.
 So you would need to calculate the number of daily calories your dog needs.